-To make these fun tea bag holders you will need the following supplies:
+To make this project, you’ll need the following supplies:

 - 2 empty aluminum cans, cleaned thoroughly